Unsure if you should exfoliate in the morning or night? You're not alone. A lot of people don't know the difference between these two skincare terms.

 Should You Exfoliate in the Morning or Night - FAQs

-Here are some of the most commonly asked questions about using physical exfoliant on your skin in the morning or night:
+Here are some of the most commonly asked questions about using chemical or physical exfoliation on your acne-prone skin in the morning or night:

 What is the best time to exfoliate your skin?